 Consequences of underage drinking and driving

-In addition to the loss of driving privileges, an underage driver can face up to a $2,500 fine, and one year in prison for a first DUI conviction.
+In addition to the loss of driving privileges, an underage driver can face up to a $2,500 fine and one year in prison for a first DUI conviction.

 Getting a DUI can severely impact a person’s life.
-If you were charged with a DUI while you were under 21, it is important to learn what possible defenses might be available to you, and what your best options are for fighting the charges.
+If you are charged with a DUI while you are under 21, it is important to learn what possible defenses might be available to you, and what your best options are for fighting the charges.
 Attorney Michael J. Young works to protect the rights of people charged with DUI’s and other crimes.
 Contact us today at 708-410-0090 for a free consultation.